 The Department of Environment and Science (DES) monitors sea-surface temperature (SST) anomalies in key regions of the Pacific Ocean over autumn, winter and spring, and provides objective outlooks for summer (November to March) rainfall on this basis.
-Based on the evolving SST pattern in the Pacific Ocean leading up to summer, the Science and Technology Division of DES consider that the probability of exceeding median summer (November to March) rainfall is higher than normal across Queensland.
+Based on the evolving SST pattern in the Pacific Ocean leading up to summer, the Science Division of DES considers that the probability of exceeding median summer (November to March) rainfall is higher than normal for most of Queensland.

 For more information, please contact Ken Day at: email@example.com